Personal Counseling | BCTC

 A 45-minute workshop to increase your knowledge about suicidality.

-Learning what you can do to help yourself and those you care about stay safe is critical in today’s stress-filled environment.
+Learning what you can do to help yourself and those you care about staying safe is of critical importance in today’s stressful environment.
 It’s okay to talk about it!

 Date Time

-A 45-minute workshop on skills to overcome test anxiety and boost exam performance.
+A 45-minute workshop to increase your skills to overcome test anxiety and boost exam performance.

 Learn to understand test anxiety, how to optimize performance, and utilize effective test taking strategies to increase success.